Cincinnati-Design-LAB/architour/src/content/buildings/uc-richard-e-lindner-athletics-center-varsity-village.md

 original_function: >-
   Athletic support offices for team sports, coaches, and academic services for athletes and UC's Athletic Museum.
-significance: >-
-  As in many new buildings on the UC campus, the designers were challenged with creating an infill building on leftover land dictating the unique form of the building.
-The structure is an exposed triangular concrete truss system with glass infil panels creating an iconic image on the campus.
 unique_features: >-
   The central atrium includes a multi-story trophy case suspended on the east side of the atrium.
 ---

+As in many new buildings on the UC campus, the designers were challenged with creating an infill building on leftover land dictating the unique form of the building.
+The structure is an exposed triangular concrete truss system with glass infil panels creating an iconic image on the campus.